Ethiopian Airlines: Strategic ambitions and landmarks

-As a longterm company policy, in addition to the carrier's main activities, revenues are also generated by providing aircraft maintenance to foreign airlines, and specialist training for both Ethiopian and foreign trainees.
+As a long-term company policy, in addition to the carrier's main activities, revenues are also generated by providing aircraft maintenance to foreign airlines, and specialist training for both Ethiopian and foreign trainees.
 Every year, pilots and technicians graduate from both the Pilot School, inaugurated in 1964, and the Aviation Maintenance Technician School, established in 1967.
 The American Federal Aviation Administration accredited the airline's maintenance division with licence No. ETIY 102F.

-Ethiopian Airlines started "Vision 2010" in 2005, which aimed to increase passenger traffic to 3 million, revenue to US$1 billion and employees to 6,000 by 2010.
-By 2010, Ethiopian had exceeded all goals set in "Vision 2010", and the company's net profit for the fiscal year ended 2010-6-30 was US$121.4 million.
+Ethiopian Airlines started Vision 2010 in 2005, which aimed to increase passenger traffic to 3 million, revenue to US$1 billion and employees to 6,000 by 2010.
+By 2010, Ethiopian had exceeded all goals set in Vision 2010, and the company's net profit for the fiscal year ended 2010-6-30 was US$121.4 million.
 The results were attributed in part to an aggressive marketing campaign and major cost-cutting measures.